The Church of the Holy Sepulcher is the holiest Christian site in the world.

 A low doorway serves as the entrance to the tiny Chapel of the Holy Sepulcher, which contains the actual tomb of Christ.

 A marble slab covers the place where Christ’s body was laid out and from which he rose from the dead

 A focal point and famed image of the Church of the Holy Sepulcher is the Rotunda.
 This round chapel which is topped by a large dome decorated with a 12-pointed star to represent each of the apostles.
 At the top of the dome is an opening where the light streams through with spectacular effect.

 Biblical Productions – Your Fixer in Israel

 There are many other holy items and stunning locations to film within the building and from the exterior too.
-With our years of experience of filming at this key location in Israel we can recommend the best times to film, some great angles to shoot from, as well as suggest lighting and equipment needs.
+With our years of experience filming at this key location in Israel, we can recommend the best times to film, some great angles to shoot from, as well as suggest lighting and equipment needs.

 We have excellent connections within the Church, which helps to expedite the process of obtaining a film permit and gaining full access to the site.

 The Church of the Holy Sepulcher is considered to be a prime filming location in Israel and provides a fascinating place to shoot your documentary in Israel.
-It is familiar to Christians around world, who are always eager to find out more about this historic site and enjoy marveling at the amazing architecture, fantastic aura and religious significance of this unique, magnificent place.
+It is familiar to Christians around the world, who are always eager to find out more about this historic site and enjoy marveling at the amazing architecture, fantastic aura and religious significance of this unique, magnificent place.